swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 ### Hidden files revisited

 Remember when we used `ls -a` to find hidden files.
 We are going to edit one of those hidden files.
-First go to your home directory `/home/swc` (a quick was to do this is just type `cd` as it always takes you home.
+First go to your home directory `/home/swc` (a quick way to do this is just type `cd` as it always takes you home.
 Use `pwd` to verify

     cd
     pwd